310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 You don’t have to hesitate so much, just hop on!
 Don’t worry, she won’t hurt you~♪

-C’moon, wear your helmet!
+C’mooon, wear your helmet!
 It may be hot, but you can’t let yourself get hurt incase an accident happens, ‘kay?

 The helmet’s there to protect your life.